melissa-sa/melissa/examples/MelissaMonitoring/README.md

 ### 2.1 Running Notebook in virtual cluster

+To set up virtual cluster on your machine please follow [this README](../virtual_cluster/README.md).

 *Script that builds virtual cluster already enables required extensions.
 It is configured to be run out-of-the-box.*

 ```bash